NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

   ![Screenshot that shows the Framework filters on nuget.org.](media/Finding-09-FrameworkFilterPanel.png)

 - Expanding one of these framework generations with the arrows on the right will show you individual Target Framework Monikers (TFMs) that you can filter your results by.
 For example, selecting `net5.0` will return packages compatible with the '.NET 5.0' framework.
 - By default, packages are filtered by their expanded list of computed compatible frameworks.
-If you want to filter packages purely by the asset frameworks they explicitly target, deselect the **Include computed frameworks** checkbox.
+If you want to filter packages purely by the asset frameworks they explicitly target, deselect the **Include compatible frameworks** checkbox.
 - Combining multiple framework filters will show you search results that match all of your selected filters, i.e. packages that fall in the intersection of your selections.
 For example, selecting `netcoreapp3.1` and `net45` together will show packages that target **both** '.NET Core 3.1' and '.NET Framework 4.5'.
 Selecting the `.NET Core` framework generation checkbox and the `net45` checkbox together will return packages that target '.NET Framework 4.5', and at least one of the '.NET Core' TFMs (`netcoreapp1.0` through `netcoreapp3.1`).
   - Alternatively, if you want to see packages matching **any one** of your framework filters, select the **Any** radio button on the **Framework Filter Mode** option.
 Now, selecting `netcoreapp3.1` and `net5.0` will show packages that target **either** '.NET Core 3.1' or '.NET 5.0'.
 Selecting the `netcoreapp3.1` checkbox and the `.NET` framework generation checkbox together will return packages that target '.NET Core 3.1' or any one of the '.NET' TFMs (`net5.0` through `net8.0`).
 - You can learn more on how to evaluate a package's supported frameworks and its compatibility with your project [here](#determine-supported-frameworks).